Differential Equations

 3 PDE - Heat Equations

-In this example we have 2 unknown functions and that are governed by the same PDE and Dirichlet boundary conditions,
+In this example we have 2 unknown functions

 They differ from each other on the following initial values